The Tugmutt strategy for working a springpole focuses on a simple idea.

 Now its Time to Work

-First build some excitement by using the bite lure to play traditional tug of war.
+First build some excitement by using the bite target to play traditional tug of war.

-The next step is to make your dog sit or wait while you hang the bite lure.
+The next step is to make your dog sit or wait while you hang the bite target.

-Attach the bite lure using the velcro strap but only use enough overlap so it just barely stays up, it should break free and come loose with very little weight.
+Attach the bite target using the velcro carabiner but only use enough overlap so it just barely stays up, it should break free and come loose with very little weight.

 Command your dog to “get it”

-The bite lure should come down right away, praise your dog heavily, let them know that this is the goal of the game.
+The bite target should come down right away, praise your dog heavily, let them know that this is the goal of the game.

 Command to drop or let go, make them sit and wait while you hang it back up.